adovgeldiyev/Coffee-quality-project/README.md

-#A Good Ole Cup of Joe: What Contributes to a Quality Cup
+# A Good Ole Cup of Joe: What Contributes to a Quality Cup<br>
 To determine what makes a good cup of coffee, there are a number of layers that one could analyze.
 There are an unimaginable number of influences from how the coffee beans are roasted all the way down to the chemical makeup of the coffee beans.
 With that context in